 I have not.

-I am going to help you.
+All right, I am going to help you.

 It's two days away, Austin.

-I I mean, these are staggering numbers.
+I mean, these are staggering numbers.

-The idea that we would get rid of the lifeblood of our economy, the world's economy would guarantee the single biggest decline ever in history in terms of our economy.
+The idea that we would get rid of the lifeblood of our economy, the world's economy, would guarantee the single biggest decline ever in history in terms of our economy.

-Uh a magnitude that I don't think anybody could even predict.
+It will be an unmitigated disaster, a magnitude that I don't think anybody could even predict.

-Uh all right, we gotta take a break.
+All right, we got to take a break.

-Uh, don't forget Hannity tonight, full coverage of this implosion of the Democratic Party.
+Full coverage of this implosion of the Democratic Party.

-Uh, great lineup tonight.
+Great lineup tonight.

 News you won't get from the mob, that I'll promise.

-Nine Eastern, set your DVR, Hannity, Fox News, quick break, more of them on the other side.
+Hannity, Fox News, quick break, more of them on the other side.

-It's a lifeblood of our economy.
+It's the lifeblood of our economy.

 How dumb is that?